Central Virginia

 • 00:58:04

-Can they move that as just a separate and then the two?
+Can they move that as just a separate amendment to resolution?

 • 00:58:17